Understanding NCAAB Games

 How to Read NBA Scores?

-With the NCAAB being a college league, none professional, it still follows many of the same rules as the professional NBA.
+With the NCAAB being a college league -not professional- it still follows many of the same rules as the professional NBA.
 Reading the scores is very similar, but since the players are much younger and playing for less time, the total game scores are lower.
 The games are a little slower, meaning scores NCAAB can fluctuate from game to game.
 Unlike in the NBA, teams are not built around players because often, the players leave after a year or two for the NBA.
 Defense can play a much more significant factor in the NCAAB, leading to low-scoring games.

 Betting on an NCAAB moneyline is simply betting on who you think will win the game.
-A sportsbook will select a team they feel is most likely to win and place them as the favorite, giving them odds that could look like -200.
-The team the sportsbook thinks might be the underdog, and their odds may look like +200.
+A sportsbook will select a team they feel is most likely to win, and place them as the favorite, giving them odds that could look like -200.
+The team the sportsbook thinks might be the underdog will have their odds looking like +200.

 When placing a bet on the over/under for the NCAAB scores, focus on the total points scored within a game.
 If two teams have solid offenses and put up many points, you might want to think about betting the over on a total line of 110.
 The game could end 65-60, and you would cover.
 On the other hand, if both teams have solid defenses and are not shooting the ball well, you might want to take the under.Follow us on Twitter